credebl/docs/src/content/docs/en/contributorsguide/setup/studio/envsetup.md

 ---
-title: .env setup
+title: Environment Configuration
-description: .env setup
+description: A guide to setting up environment variables for the CREDEBL studio.
 ---

 To ensure your local development environment is correctly configured, you need to set up your .env file with the appropriate environment variables.